 Compromise is a necessary part of any successful, enduring marriage.
 For two people to work together as a team, each member must give and take once in a while.
 But many of us have no idea how to compromise.
+"Unless we become skilled in the fine art of compromise, our relationship can quickly degrade into feelings of dissatisfaction and discord.
+Not to mention a disillusioning sense of being all alone in the relationship," says Leon F. Seltzer, Ph.D.
 Most people are used to making decisions for themselves alone, but once you commit to a relationship, you must consider the needs, wants, and happiness of your partner.
 That holds true even more so when you live together and get married.
 It takes work, but this step-by-step guide will hep you learn how to compromise in a marriage.

 Communicate Your Needs Clearly

 Use "I" statements to communicate to your spouse exactly what you need or want in the relationship.
 For example, you might say, "I want to live in the city because it's closer to my work, which will cut down on my commute, and I like the excitement of it, whereas I'm bored here in the suburbs."
 Or you could say, "I feel ready to start trying to have kids because we're married, financially stable, and my biological clock is ticking."
 It is important to speak for yourself without making assumptions about your spouse's needs or wants, and to express what you want and why.

 Refrain from attacking your spouse with demands.
 You might not get everything that you ask for, and they deserve to have a say in any major decisions in your lives.